Pressure Sensors Information

 Industrial buyers should consider the pressure conditions that the sensor will be exposed to and ask the following questions:

-Burst pressure: The designed safety limit which should not be exceeded.
-If this pressure is exceeded it may lead to mechanical breach and permanent loss of pressure containment.
+- Burst pressure - The designed safety limit which should not be exceeded.
 Are additional safety features needed?

-Vacuum Range is the span of pressures from the lowest vacuum pressure to the highest vacuum pressure (e.g., from 0 to 30 inches of mercury VAC).
+- Vacuum Range - The span of pressures from the lowest vacuum pressure to the highest vacuum pressure (e.g., from 0 to 30 inches of mercury VAC).

 Mechanical conditions of the device determine how the sensor operates within the system.
 Consideration should be given to the physical constraints of the system, the media into which the sensor will be incorporated, process connectors, and configurations of the system and sensor.